Susanne Khalil Yusef*

 In 2021, Susanne Khalil Yusef had a blown glass version made of an Arab text in the handwriting of a good friend of hers from Gaza.
 The words mean ‘We want to live’, a phrase frequently exchanged between Yusef and her friends whenever they are discussing the atrocities the Palestinians are being subjected to, and which have been going on for decades.
 Susanne Khalil Yusef’s own family fled the city of Jaffa during the 1948 Nakba.
 Through her work she aims to shed light on the position of Palestinians who are scattered around the world and live in a wide variety of multi-generational diasporic communities.
 The sculpture ‘We Want to Live’ is currently hanging in the stairwell of Stedelijk Museum Schiedam.
 Unfortunately, the work is just as relevant today as it was two years ago.
 Yusef’s blown glass words بدنا نعيش (We Want to Live) remind us of the importance to not look away.
 All human beings have the right to live their lives.

-Susanne Khalil Yusef’s project primarily focuses on the following questions: What does it mean to be a third-generation Palestinian living in the Netherlands?
-How is collective memory constructed?
-And how can you live with a history that never really seems to become history?
+In preparation for this exhibition, Museum Vlaardingen and Stedelijk Museum Schiedam invited Palestinians from Vlaardingen, Schiedam, and the surrounding region to participate in a series of co-creation sessions with Susanne Khalil Yusef.
+Together, they explored questions such as: what does it mean to be Palestinian in the Netherlands?
+How is collective memory formed?
+And how do you live with a history that never seems to become history?

 This exhibition is part of ArtBase, a pilot programme exploring the importance of the visual arts in various Dutch regional areas.
 ArtBase is made possible by the Mondriaan Fund.